Intelligent people are rarely happy! Why intelligent people can’t find happiness?

 When “intelligent,” awareness loses precedence to knowledge.
 Our minds are not satisfied with the present moment as it is and so either wanders away or abandons it entirely, adds or subtracts from it, refines or reframes it, understands or interprets it, etc. The mind tries to “edit” the moment and apply meaning to it because the moment in and of itself is not enough.

 This dissatisfaction starts the mind on a desperate race to access and acquire all of the information and memories it has stored to make the moment “better.”
-And during this process the mind becomes impatient, frantic, or lost, because its findings prove insufficient or it fails to find anything at all.
-And because its current resources fail to suffice, it goes off and searches for even more, Googling and reading and writing and wandering, because what is is simply not enough.
+And during this process, the mind becomes impatient, frantic, or lost, because its findings prove insufficient or it fails to find anything at all.
+And because its current resources fail to suffice, it goes off and searches for, even more, Googling and reading and writing and wandering, because what is simply not enough.
 Not able to enjoy the present moment is why intelligent people can’t find happiness.

 4) Happiness is the mind that settles; intelligence is the mind that refuses to settle.